 10. How do the governing body involve other agencies, including health and social services, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?

 The governing body have engaged with the following:

-- Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice.
+- Access to local authority SLA with Speech and Language Therapy Services /Occupational Therapy Services/Physiotherapy Services for pupils with requirement for direct therapy or advice;

-- Membership of professional networks for SENDCO e.g. NASEN, SENCO forum, etc.
+- Membership of professional networks for SENDCo e.g. NASEN, SENDCO forum, etc;

 - School Nurse.

 11. What are the contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 (Parent Partnership Services)?